 by Jeremy Benson

 After college, I headed to Tahoe for a token winter as a ski bum.
 That was 10 years ago.
 My first season was a blur of powder skiing and partying, but one moment remains clear.
-Late one night as another winter storm bore down on the Sierra, I left a ski shop after tuning skis all evening to grab a beer with co-workers.
-One says, "I came for a winter.
-I stayed for the summers."
-The bar stools, chair lifts, and bike seats of Tahoe are populated by many a ski bum who put down roots for the same reason.
-But it didn't take a summer for me to realize I wasn't leaving.
+Late one night as another winter storm bore down on the Sierra, I left a ski shop after a long shift tuning skis to grab a beer with coworkers.
+One said, “I came for a winter.
+I stayed for the summers.”
+The bar stools, chairlifts, and bike seats of Tahoe are populated by many a ski bum who put down roots for the same reason.
+But it didn’t take a summer for me to realize I wasn’t leaving.

-Come in May and June and you better bring all your toys and pack plenty of snacks, because you'll need all the energy you can muster.
+Come in May and June and bring all your toys and pack plenty of snacks, because you’ll need all the energy you can muster.

-Hiking: One of the first hikes to melt out is east on the Tahoe Rim Trail from the Brockaway Summit East trailhead above Kings Beach on Highway 267.
-Follow the trail 1.5 miles to a fire lookout with a panoramic view of the entire lake.
-Next up: the Rubicon Trail is a Tahoe Basin classic, unfurling for three miles along the lakeshore between Emerald Bay and D.L.
+Hike: One of the first hikes to emerge is the Tahoe Rim Trail from the Brockaway Summit East trailhead above Kings Beach.
+Follow the trail 1.5 miles east to a fire lookout with a panoramic view of the entire lake.
+Next up: The Rubicon Trail is a Tahoe Basin classic, unfurling for three miles along the lakeshore between Emerald Bay and D.L.
 Bliss State Park.
-The trail is rolling but generally flat, perfect for hikers and trail runners.
+The trail is rolling, but generally flat, perfect for hikers and trail runners.

 Stand-up Paddleboarding: Thanks to Lake Tahoe and Donner Lake—15 miles away in Truckee—the SUP craze has taken hold here.
 After a hike at D.L.
 Bliss State Park, jump aboard an SUP and paddle under the dramatic cliffs that climb straight from water’s edge.
 Tahoe’s 75-mile shoreline provides myriad options for getting on the water, but the cliffs of D.L.
 Bliss and the boulder-strewn beaches of the East Shore are two of the most inspiring places to paddle.
 The water hovers around a frigid 40 degrees, but few boats are on either lake prior to Memorial Day, meaning calm, sunny days and ideal, glassy conditions.